Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Fusion menus respecting dietary restrictions

-- Multiple-language ceremonies (25% include English)
+- Multiple-language ceremonies (some include English)

 - Cultural explanation cards for international guests